 So Utah has ended up being kind of an innovation hub of baby naming for the rest of the country.
 A lot of the names that become popular in Utah get picked up by the rest of the country later.
 Names like Brooke, Natalie, Paisley, Braxton, Lacey, Charlotte, Ruby, Alice, and Nora all became popular in Utah well before they came into vogue in the U.S. at large.
 (Read more here, here, and especially here).
 So who knows, if this little baby naming bot can learn to name like a Utah parent, maybe it’ll come up with the next national naming fad!

 I’m a data scientist who lives in Salt Lake City.
-For my day job I try to convince artificial intelligence to solve biology and cure all diseases and make puns and identify goats.
+For my day jobs I try to convince artificial intelligence to solve biology and cure all diseases and make puns and identify goats.
 I live with my lovely wife Taixy and two adorable little boys, Riber and Brude.

 (ps their names are not really Taixy and Riber and Brude, but they would have been if the Namer had been available when they were born, that’s my point.)

 Data for the Namer and the articles comes from the U.S. social security administration (ssa.gov).

 By “most different names per capita”, what I mean specifically is Utah has the highest percent of children that are given names that are least 10 times more common in their home state than in the continental U.S. Continental US because when it comes to unique names Hawaii is in a class all its own.